himanshuguptadb/Hackathon_CDS/README.md

 - Citizen Data Scientist, who is a business SME, getting into insights from raw data with low code no code solution

 ## Problem Statement
-In this excercise, you will use Databricks Lakehouse platform to go through the whole data science pipeline to solve a business problem and predict engine faliure using synthetically generated telematics data.
+In this exercise, you will use Databricks Lakehouse platform to go through the whole data science pipeline to solve a business problem and predict engine faliure using synthetically generated telematics data.
 Dataset used in this excercise except weather data is generated using databricks datagen library https://databrickslabs.github.io/dbldatagen/public_docs/APIDOCS.html.

 When you have completed this excercise, you will understand how to: